nbrown02/Flow-Metrics-Epics-Features/README.md

 ![alt text](https://raw.githubusercontent.com/nbrown02/Flow-Metrics-Epics-Features/main/Screenshots/WIAgeGuide.png)

 ### Feedback
-This template is built and maintained by [Nicolas Brown](https://www.nicolasbrown.co.uk/) use [Issues](https://github.com/nbrown02/Flow-Metrics-Epics-Features/issues) for any bugs and [Discussion](https://github.com/nbrown02/Flow-Metrics-Epics-Features/discussions) for any question, ideas and/or feature requests.
+This template is built and maintained by [Nicolas Brown](https://www.nicolasbrown.co.uk/) use [the issues section](https://github.com/nbrown02/Flow-Metrics-Epics-Features/issues) for any bugs you find and [the discussion section](https://github.com/nbrown02/Flow-Metrics-Epics-Features/discussions) for any question, ideas and/or feature requests.